Satou Sabally: College

+Off the court

-Personal life and activism
+Personal life

+Satou's younger sister, Nyara, is also a professional basketball player.
+Nyara entered the University of Oregon a year after Satou, however, the two never played a game together in college, as Nyara missed her first two seasons with knee injuries.
+Nyara was drafted fifth overall by the New York Liberty in the 2022 WNBA draft.

+Satou's younger brother, Lamin, played college basketball for the UTSA Roadrunners and the Incarnate Word Cardinals.

+Endorsements

+Sabally signed with Jordan Brand in December 2020.
+In 2022, the company partnered with Sabally to refurbish a basketball court in Berlin, in order to "give a safe space for young girls to play."

+In January 2025, Sabally signed with Adidas.

+Activism

 According to Kelly Graves, Sabally's head coach at Oregon, she was more determined to make a difference in the world than anyone else he had coached.
 A Muslim, she considers Muhammad Ali to be one of her greatest inspirations.

-In her sophomore season at Oregon, she was one of the Pac-12's two representatives to the NCAA 2019 Leadership forum, and in her rookie WNBA season in 2020, became the only rookie to serve in a leadership role on the WNBA Social Justice Council.
+In her sophomore season at Oregon, Sabally was one of the Pac-12's two representatives to the NCAA 2019 Leadership forum, and in her rookie WNBA season in 2020, became the only rookie to serve in a leadership role on the WNBA Social Justice Council.
 According to Sports Illustrated writer Erica Ayala, "her experience being biracial on three continents was a boon for the U.S.-based council hoping to speak about global racism."
 She completed work for a bachelor's degree in social science with a minor in legal studies in August 2020, graduating in three years with honors.

-Sabally has also become a partner with UNICEF, and is set to become one of several WNBA players to sign endorsement deals with the beauty brand Alaffia, a company that follows a social enterprise model and provides work for over 12,000 women in another West African country, Togo.
+Sabally has also become a partner with UNICEF, and was one of several WNBA players to sign endorsement deals with the beauty brand Alaffia, a company that follows a social enterprise model and provides work for over 12,000 women in another West African country, Togo.

-Satou's sister, Nyara, was drafted fifth overall by the New York Liberty in the 2022 WNBA draft.
+Sabally received the WNBA Cares Community Assist Award for May 2023.
+The award recognized "her dedicated efforts in mentoring Dallas youth, as well as her leadership in serving both her teammates and her community."

+In February 2024, Sabally joined the WNBA Changemakers Collective and their collaboration with VOICEINSPORT (VIS) as a mentor, "aimed at keeping girls in sport and developing diverse leaders on the court and beyond the game."